wonsunahn/CS1632_RentACat_Selenium/testplan.md

 2. Enter "6" into the input box for number of catnips.
 3. Press the "Feed" button.
 POSTCONDITIONS:
-1. The text "Nom, nom, nom." appears beside the "Feed" button.
+1. The text "Nom, nom, nom." is displayed in the element with ID "feedResult"
 ```

 ```